restsql/restsql/README.txt

 	org.restsql.core.Factory.RequestLoggerFactory=org.restsql.core.impl.RequestLoggerFactoryImpl
 	org.restsql.core.Factory.SqlResourceFactory=org.restsql.core.impl.SqlResourceFactoryImpl

-See the SDK for more detail on Logging, Security and Trigger configuration.
+See the SDK for more detail on Logging, Security, Trigger and HTTP configuration.

 Access http://yourhost:port/restsql for links to the effective runtime configuration.